O9Creeps/O9Creeps/README.md

 My Sigma Website 🙀 👀 🌚
 ---------
-I own a thing at https://o9creeperboi.weebly.com
+I own a thing at https://o9creeperboi.weebly.com %n
+Go check it out, our collection is *endless* 😉 %n (Okay to be honest we don't even have 10 games lol.
+This is because:
+1. I make all of the games, so progress is slow
+2. All of the games are at LEAST semi-original, so this makes production even slower
+3. We are currently not hiring as of now.
+Sorry!)